MN Indian Scholarship and Tribal Grant

 Here are some free tools for searching for private scholarships:

 Northwest Technical College Foundation manages scholarships for current and new NTC students enrolled part-time and full-time.
-Over $50,000 in scholarships are awarded each year.
+Typically over $40,000 in scholarships are awarded each year.
 Scholarship awards range from $250 to $1,500 per semester and a few scholarships may be renewed for more than one semester.

 Students complete an online application and the scholarship committee selects the recipients for a specific scholarship(s) based on how well you answer the three essay questions on the application.
 Successful applicants must meet the scholarship criteria such as GPA, program of study, and the other criteria noted on the scholarship list below.